kaustubhgupta/kaustubhgupta.github.io/README.md

 ![](https://github.com/kaustubhgupta/kaustubhgupta.github.io/blob/master/preview.PNG)

 This is a demo website for the Flask Frozen deployment.
+Using this extension, we can build static websites that were previously having flask backend.
+This extension makes it possible to freeze the flask application and makes it a static website.

 # Why this website?
 This website has been made to demonstrate frozen-flask and to test out github pages.